flashrom/flashrom/doc/classic_cli_manpage.rst

 **Flashrom** follows this scheme but assumes the minimum size of 16 kB (128 kb) if an unprogrammed EEPROM/card is detected.
 Intel specifies following EEPROMs to be compatible:
 Atmel AT25128, AT25256, Micron (ST) M95128, M95256 and OnSemi (Catalyst) CAT25CS128.

-satasii programmer
-^^^^^^^^^^^^^^^^^^

-Flashrom supports some SiI ATA/SATA controllers to reflash the flash attached to these controller cards, but it is also possible to use these cards to reflash other chips which fit in there electrically.
-Please note that the small number of address lines connected to the chip may make accessing large chips impossible.

 ft2232_spi programmer
 ^^^^^^^^^^^^^^^^^^^^^